Time Complexity

 • If we consider two functions g(n) and f(n), then it is used to define if the set of functions is going to lie in both 'O' and 'Omega'.

-There exits positive constants c1 , c2 and n0 such that,
+There exist positive constants c1, c2, and n0 such that,